naterarmstrong/longest-common-substring/README.md

 | 8 | 14.0 ± 0.9 | 12.6 | 17.5 |
 | 9 | 14.3 ± 0.7 | 13.3 | 17.0 |
 | 10 | 15.1 ± 0.8 | 14.1 | 21.3 |

+#### Reference
+[^fn1]: Babenko M.A., Starikovskaya T.A.
+(2008) Computing Longest Common Substrings Via Suffix Arrays.
+In: Hirsch E.A., Razborov A.A., Semenov A., Slissenko A. (eds) Computer Science – Theory and Applications.
+CSR 2008.
+Lecture Notes in Computer Science, vol 5010.
+Springer, Berlin, Heidelberg